rrep/stockscraper/README.md

-Web application that uses axios and cheerio to scrape inventory at a single point in time for weight plates during covid
+node application that uses axios and cheerio to scrape inventory at a single point in time for weight plates during covid